gso5699/Doubly-Linked-List-Implementation/README.md

 # Doubly-Linked-List-Implementation
-This was completed as Coursework for Data Structures and Algorithms
+This was completed as coursework for Data Structures and Algorithms The code in doubly-linked-list.cpp was written by me.
+The code in doubly-linked-list.h was provided for the assignment.